 - Both curricula encourage a connection with nature

-- Compared to traditional education, these methods encourage education through hands-on learning more
+- Compared to traditional education, these methods promote education through hands-on learning, more

 Charlotte Mason education is much more popular among homeschoolers.
-Perhaps this is because her theory is more developed and there are more Charlotte Mason homeschool curricula available.
+Perhaps this is because her theory is more developed and more Charlotte Mason homeschool curricula are available.

 Charlotte Mason vs Classical Education